angarsky/diveintopython/learn/file_handling/directories.md

 # ['file1.pdf', 'file2.docx', 'file3.txt']
 ```

-In summary, by using `os.listdir()` you can easily get a list of files in a directory in Python.
+In summary, by using `os.listdir()` you can easily get a list of files in a directory.
 This can be useful for various tasks such as file manipulation, data analysis, and more.

 ## How to Get Current Directory

-To get the current directory in Python, you can use the [os](https://docs.python.org/3/library/os.html) module.
+To get the current directory, you can use the [os](https://docs.python.org/3/library/os.html) module.
 The `os.getcwd()` method returns the current working directory as a string.

 ```python
 import os